-Prerequisites: Not recommended for biology majors nor students who have completed or are enrolled in a Botany or Zoology course; not open to students enrolled in or who have completed Biol 101 or 102.
+for biology majors nor students who have completed or are enrolled in a Botany or Zoology course; not open to students enrolled in or who have completed Biol 101 or 102.

 3 hours lecture, 3 hours lab weekly Lectures and lab exercises deal with the cell, diversity of organisms, nutrition, respiration, circulation, genetics, reproduction, embryology, evolution, ecological relationships, and biogeography.
-(2) Transfer credit: UC biology and chemistry are strongly recommended.
-3 hours lecture, 3 hours lab weekly Course consists of systematic approach to study of human body, stressing the highly integrated nature of structure and function.
-Laboratory composed of selected physiological exercises focusing on the muscular, skeletal. nervous, circulatory, respiratory and digestive systems as related to exercise and human performance.
-Designed primarily for the Fitness Management Specialist major.
-Transfer credit: CSU
+(2) Transfer credit: UC

-Biol 104-4 units Human Systems and Exercise Prerequisites: None.
-High school
+Biol 104-4 units Human Systems and Exercise